 2. You have a harsh inner critic

-You can learn to draw, you just might not believe it and this is often the first stumbling block to attaining a new skill.
+You can learn to draw; you might not believe it, which is often the first stumbling block to attaining a new skill.

 Drawing is as much a mental game as an observational game.

-Sure, you need a basic level of skill to hold a pencil and make a mark but not as much as you may think.
-It’s about the same level of skill as signing your name, or throwing and catching a ball.
+Sure, you need a basic skill level to hold a pencil and make a mark but not as much as you may think.
+It’s about the same level of skill as signing your name or throwing and catching a ball.